 You can sit your exam while being supervised in your workplace or at a Kaplan office.

-More detailed information about the exams are in the Subject Outline: TASA 2009 and TPB Code of Professional Conduct.
+More detailed information about the exams are in the subject outline.

 Kaplan Office exam times and venue can be downloaded here.